mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLANOtherHostsPorts/index.md

 ---

-You need to first set up your host that will be accessed from another mobile device or Mac on your LAN.
-This host must have the ip address set, and port set to a port other than the default Apache port you are using.
+You first need to set up your host that will be accessed from another mobile device or Mac on your LAN.
+This host must have the ip address and port set to a port other than the default Apache port you are using in MAMP PRO.
 In the following example, the port used for 'MySecondHost' is 8000.
-The Apache port used is 8000.
+The Apache port used is 8888.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLANOtherHostsPorts/MySecondHost.png)